FloHauss/XMC_HTC/README.md

 The datasets from the XML world are provided by the authors of XR-Transformer and can be downloaded [here](https://ia902308.us.archive.org/21/items/pecos-dataset/xmc-base/).

-### Preprocessing of foreign datasets
+#### Preprocessing of foreign datasets

 The HTC datasets (NYT, RCV1-V2 and WoS) can be preprocessed using the provided XR-Transformer [preprocessing.py](https://github.com/FloHauss/XMC_HTC/blob/main/XR-Transformer/preprocessing/preprocess.py) script in /XR-Transformer/preprocessing.
-The scripts input are the following files: "train_raw_texts.txt" and "test_raw_texts.txt" containing the raw text train and test data, as well as "train_labels.txt" and "test_labels.txt" containing the train and test labels.
+The script needs the following input files: "train_raw_texts.txt" and "test_raw_texts.txt" containing the raw text train and test data, as well as "train_labels.txt" and "test_labels.txt" containing the train and test labels.
 Note, that these files are similar to the inputs of the CascadeXML model ("train_labels.txt" = "Y.trn.txt", "test_labels.txt" = "Y.tst.txt").
 The outputs of the preprocessing script are the .npz files required for the execution of XR-Transformer.
 They need to be renamed and structured as described below.

 In order to use the scripts we provided, the datasets need to be stored in XMLmodels/pecos like this:
 ```